orlagh-sweeney/the-big-review/README.md

 - [JSHint](https://jshint.com/): this was used to validate Javascript code.
 - [Responsive Design Checker](https://www.responsivedesignchecker.com/): this was used to check responsiveness on various device sizes.
 - [Am I Respsonsive?](https://ui.dev/amiresponsive): this was used to create an image to show how the site looks on different device sizes for this README file.

+A complete list of packages and dependencies can be viewed in the requirements.txt file.

 ## Testing
 ### Testing User Stories